Asabeneh/30-Days-Of-JavaScript/09_Day_Higher_order_functions/09_day_higher_order_functions.md

 ### setting time

-In JavaScript we can execute some activity on certain interval of time or we can schedule(wait) for sometime to execute some activities.
+In JavaScript we can execute some activity in a certain interval of time or we can schedule(wait) for some time to execute some activities.

 - setInterval
 - setTimeout